Nicklaus Design Facts

 If Nicklaus' mark on the 20th century was as a player, he is fast making his mark on this century as a designer, iconic name and brand, and good-will ambassador who is embracing the challenge of introducing and growing the game of golf in countries around the world by designing the highest quality of facilities.

 Jack has been honored with every significant award that recognizes excellence in course design and development.
+GOLF Magazine named Jack Nicklaus the Architect of the Year in January 2015.
 For four straight years (2004-'07), Golf Inc. magazine ranked Jack as "The Most Powerful Person in Golf," for his impact on the industry through his course design work, marketing and licensing business, and involvement on a national level with various charitable causes.
 He was also named "Golf Development Newsmaker of the Year" by Golf Inc. in 2005--the same year he was honored at the White House with the Presidential Medal of Freedom, the highest honor bestowed on a U.S. civilian.
 The Robb Report once named Jack the "Leading Power Player" in the golf market; and almost a decade ago, Golf Digest tabbed Jack the world's leading active designer.
 Yet in the years since, Nicklaus Design's business has nearly tripled.

 At the time of Jack's record 18th major championship at the 1986 Masters, the Golden Bear was assembling his Nicklaus Design team and a résumé already deep with over 40 designs spread throughout 18 states and seven countries.